meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2014-03-31-meteor-weekly-meteor-0-8-devshop-march-sh-iron-router-0-7.md

 category: meteorweekly
 ---

+Last week was one of the best weeks for Meteor so far.
+We had several major releases and the Devshop March SF.

 ## Meteor 0.8 Released

 The most anticipated Meteor version, 0.8, is [out now](https://www.meteor.com/blog/2014/03/27/meteor-080-introducing-blaze).
 It comes with Meteor's new UI engine Blaze.
 Meteor released 0.8 on Devshop SF March (not in the tech talks)